Sign up for our FREE 8-week course to get on the property ladder.

-Bridging finance covers the gap between buying your new property and selling your old one.
+Bridging loans or bridging finance covers the gap between buying your new property and selling your old one.

 Bridging home loans can be used by home buyers who have found a home they want to buy but haven't yet found a buyer for their previous home.
 Bridging loans can generally be organised very quickly, and can help borrowers who need to move quickly to secure the purchase of a new property.